 What are information events?

-The European Commission Representation in the UK supports this effort by offering contracted solicitors to attend your forthcoming events on EU citizens' rights.
+The EU Delegation in the UK supports this effort by offering contracted solicitors to attend your forthcoming events on EU citizens' rights.
 The solicitors are available, for free, to provide impartial, politically neutral information on EU citizens’ rights and the European Parliament elections, and be available to participate in question and answer sessions.
 They can provide general information, but they can also tailor the information to the interests of your particular locality or group.

 The safety of our staff, EU citizens, and everyone else connected to this service, is our primary consideration.
 We will continue to be guided by official advice from the relevant government and health authorities and we trust that all those requesting our service will also be guided by the same authorities.
 The EU Settlement Scheme continues and the deadline remains unchanged therefore it is important to continue information events online until such time we can resume face-to-face events.
 We will continue to take bookings during this period and can provide the same support service to local community groups wishing to engage their community online.
 If you wish to discuss how we can support you online, please contact Seraphus